![]() |

 are approximately 100 million twins worldwide. |

 Basically there are two different types of twins; identical (monozygotic - MZ) or fraternal (dizygotic - DZ) Monozygotic twins develop when a single egg is fertilised by a single sperm and at some stage in the first two weeks the developing embryo splits in two, with the result that two, GENETICALLY IDENTICAL babies develop.
 Dizygotic twins occur when two separate eggs are fertilised by two different sperm.
 These two fertilised eggs then develop independently.
-Dizygotic twins share the same type of genetic relationship as non-twin siblings, hence the term fraternal. |
+Dizygotic twins share the same type of genetic relationship as non-twin siblings, hence the term fraternal, meaning brotherly.
+Very rarely, the two eggs are fertilised by sperm from different men, leading to cases where DZ twins can be half-brothers or sisters, sharing only their mother's genes. |

 Mirror Image Twins |

 We've had emails from many other mirror image twins who tell us they also have these types of physical similarities.
-We don't really seem to experience mirror image aptitudes and have instead have very similar interests and skill levels. |
+We don't seem to experience mirror image aptitudes and instead we have very similar interests and skill levels. |

 Separation at School |

 The most common 'school' question - whether to separate your twins at school or not? and if so when should it be done?
 We believe that this issue should be judged separately for each set of twins depending on their individual needs.
-If twins don't want to be separated and are forced to, it can be a very distressing time for all involved.
+If twins don't want to be separated and are forced apart, it can be a very distressing time for all involved.
 If twins are happy to be in separate classes than it can be a good chance for them to develop independently.
+Be aware that the needs of your twins may change, and they may wish to be together when they are younger and later not want to share any classes at all!
+Also, sometimes you have the difficult situation arise where one twin wants to be together with the other, and the other twin is keen to be in a different class.
+Don't be slow to admit if you make a mistake, and the first choice doesn't work out - most schools are ready to let twins find out what is right for them.
 Overall the most important thing is to be guided by your own twins unique situation and do what feels right.
-See our Twins Stories page for details about our experiences with separation at school. |
+See our Twin Stories page for details about our experiences with separation at school. |

 Identical or not?
 (Zygosity testing) |

-"Are you identical?" is probably the most common question asked of twins?
+"Are you identical?" is probably the most common question asked of twins.
 Twins belonging to a male/female pair obviously have a definite answer (no!) but twin pairs of the same sex can't always respond with confidence.
 The most objective way to assess zygosity is to use DNA fingerprinting, that is, testing the twins' blood or another form of physical sample, such as cheek cells, for a range of genetic markers and identifying matches and differences between the samples.
 If you're in Australia and interested in finding out about testing you can contact The Australian Twin Registry for more information (phone 1800 037 021).
 QIMR

 research has found that in the absence of DNA testing, a good way to